ATTRIB 2024 (@ NeurIPS)

 • 3-6 pages (main track) or 2-4 pages (idea track)

-• NeurIPS 2023 paper formatting (download here)
+• NeurIPS 2024 paper formatting (download from here)

 • Appendix included in the same PDF as the main body